McBonuss/Russell-McKeith-v1.0/README.md

 - [MDN Web Docs](https://developer.mozilla.org/) for JavaScript and Canvas APIs
 - [Google Fonts](https://fonts.google.com/) for "Press Start 2P"
 - Special thanks to open-source contributors and testers.
+- My girlfriend and my friends for putting up with me whilst writing this.

 ---